leenathomas01/embodied-agent-governance/docs/layer-2-failure-modes.md

 # Layer 2: Failure Mode Reference Library

+## Physical Failures Are Contextual

+In software systems, global overgeneralization from single failures is common.

+In physical systems, failures are contextual - a failure in one condition does not invalidate the entire class.

+External reference libraries prevent dangerous overgeneralization.

+---

 ## Purpose

 Provide an external, queryable reference of common failure patterns encountered in physical environments.